ivanuricardo/MatrixAutoRegressions.jl/README.md

 ## Installation

-This README assumes the package is available as `MatrixAutoRegressions` (replace with your actual package name).
+This README assumes the package is available as `MatrixAutoRegressions`.
 In the REPL:

 ```julia
 ] dev /path/to/repo